Master these questions with professional sample answers

 💡 Tips:

-Pick ONE weakness you're actively improving.
+General Tips: Pick ONE weakness you're actively improving.
 Show real progress and positive attitude.
 The key: weakness → awareness → action → improvement.
 Never say "I'm perfect" or "I'm a perfectionist."

 Question 5